 You can get here on a bus from the old bus station (much easier to get to the old bus station that the new one).
-It makes for a great day out, although there’s not much to see or do there especially but it is a nice place to just be.
+It makes for a great day out; there’s not much to see or do there especially but it is a nice place to just be.

 Lake Chapala is the biggest lake in Mexico, although it is quite polluted now and you can’t (or wouldn’t want to) swim in it.

 Not really do-able as a day trip but good for a weekend or a few days.
 Puerto Vallarta is the most well known beach town.
 It’s ok (I’ve been before, but not on this trip), but it’s a resort and, as such, a bit expensive.

 I wasn’t really in the mood for the crowds of a large resort and so I chose this time to go to a small place called Barra de Navidad.
 It took almost six hours to get there on the bus (if you have a car you can drive there in 4 hours).
 The buses go from the ‘new’ bus station.